Travel advice for India

 Similarly, Goa, once Portugal’s colony, emerges as the go-to upcoming party destination in India.
 Famed for its sun-soaked, sandy beaches such as Querim, Palolem, and Calangute, Goa is a vibrant epicenter brimming with electrifying nightlife, grand parties and delightful tropical winter.
 Every year, the Christmas and New Year festivities fill the city with bright lights and midnight revelry, further elevating the cheerful atmosphere.

-Travelling further down south, you can explore the Chettinad mansions in Tamil Nadu, the grand temples in Madurai and the stunning colonial structures in Pondicherry.
+Traveling further down south, you can explore the Chettinad mansions in Tamil Nadu, the grand temples in Madurai and the stunning colonial structures in Pondicherry.
 The southern tip of the country boasts genial weather during December and exemplifies distinct culture, delectable cuisine and a rich historical landscape, making it a must-visit area.

 And while in Mumbai, you cannot miss out on visiting the Chor Bazaar, one of the city's oldest markets.
 The name Chor Bazaar translates to 'Thieves Market', but don't be alarmed- it's a treasure trove of vintage and antique items, unique collectables and an array of other objects.
-It provides an intriguing favor of the city's dynamic life and culture.
+It provides an intriguing flavor of the city's dynamic life and culture.

 In Rajasthan, veer off the beaten path to explore the timeless royal palaces and silk-clad hills of Udaipur, the Pink City of Jaipur, and the majestic fortresses in Jodhpur.
 A visit to the desert region of Thar, where you can experience an unforgettable camel safari under the starlit desert nights, is a truly unique experience.